israelpereira55/israelpereira55.github.io/index.md

 ## _Academic papers_

+> A robust algorithm based on differential evolution with local search for the capacitated vehicle routing problem.
 * Souza, Israel Pereira, Maria Claudia Silva Boeres, and Renato Elias Nunes Moraes. "**A robust algorithm based on differential evolution with local search for the capacitated vehicle routing problem.**" Swarm and Evolutionary Computation 77 (2023): 101245.
 [Article](https://www.sciencedirect.com/science/article/pii/S2210650223000196).